CagriCatik/Modular-SDC-Pipeline/docs/testing.md

 2. Target speed ramps up on straight sections and drops before sharp turns.
 3. Episode rewards should be positive and stable across seeds.

-For regression testing, the helper `calculate_score_for_leaderboard` evaluates 10 fixed seeds and prints the clipped reward per episode followed by the mean score.
+For regression testing, the helper `calculate_score_for_leaderboard` evaluates the seeds specified under `evaluation.score_seeds` in `config.yml` and prints the clipped reward per episode followed by the mean score.